npatel26/Group22-Final-INST377SP2021/README.md

 ## How to run tests
 There are currently no prewritten tests for the application, however you can use Cypress to run your own written tests.

-1. Open 2 terminals.
-(Make sure you are working in the main project directory.)
+1. Open 2 terminals (Note: Make sure you are working in the main project directory).
 2. On one terminal, run `npm start`.
 3. On the other terminal, run `npm test`.